ericrommel/playwright_sample/docs/test-strategy.md

 The project involves writing automated tests for the demo application available at <https://computer-database.gatling.io/computers>.
 The primary focus is on testing the functionality of adding a new computer to the database.
-The tests will be written using Cypress and JavaScript, with preference given to TypeScript.
+The tests will be written using Playwright and JavaScript, with preference given to TypeScript.
 The exercise is expected to be completed within a duration of 3 to 5 hours.

 ## Objectives